justiss4all/justiss4all.github.io/index.md

 >
 > I have an idea that will help you recoup this waste and as a result, maximize the ROI of your marketing investments.
 >
-> Are you available for a 10-minute call this week?
+> Are you available for a 10-minute call this week to discuss?
 >
 > Thanks,
 > Brian